Lawyers for ex-Jefferies trader go on offensive at fraud trial

 Prosecutors accused Litvak of defrauding customers in a more-than-$2 million scheme involving mortgage-backed securities, by misleading them about prices in a manner that allowed him to generate higher profits and commissions.

-Litvak’s lawyers have argued that it was common in bond trading for clients to be misled about prices and that their client’s activities were not crimes.
+Litvak’s attorneys have argued that it was common in bond trading for clients to be misled about prices and that their client’s activities were not crimes.

-During his second day on the witness stand, Eveland at times seemed uncertain about how to answer.

 Part of the defense is that Jefferies looked the other way when some traders engaged in the same practices as Litvak, and that the firm would not have done so had it considered those practices improper or illegal.